 "When did you get your hair done?"
 Mary Anne asks, reaching out to finger the newly-sliced tips against my shoulders.

 "This afternoon," I admit.
 "Courtesy of Stacey.
 And the dress is courtesy of Claudia."

 Mary Anne gives me a look of curiosity and worry.
 I know she's going to ask me if I'm okay, and I've already planned to laugh it off and tell her I simply wanted a change, when we're interrupted by the arrival of two of her college friends.

 They gush and give air kisses and smile and nod, saying hi to me and acting as though they remember me.
-I'm not sure I remember them – all of Mary Anne's college friends seem to look the same.
+I'm not sure I remember them.
+All of Mary Anne's college friends look the same.

 I've never seen Mary Anne drink before.
 It's only wine, but I'm still surprised when she accepts a glass refill.
 She opens gifts at the table and giggles.
 Someone places a birthday tiara on her head, and instead of blushing and pulling it off, she leaves it perched precariously in her hair, not caring that it draws extra attention to her in a restaurant full of strangers.

-I feel as though we have reversed roles and I don't like it.
+I feel as though we've reversed roles and I don't like it.